Required Addresses, Proxies, and Ports

-If the configuration is working, these links produce a map of Miami and Havana.
-However, if you don't see a map of Miami or Havana or if your test passes only because you manually entered user credentials, you will either need to change the network settings or you users will need to work offline.
+If the configuration is working, these links will prompt you to download a json file.
+However, if you don't get a download prompt or if your test passes only because you manually entered user credentials, you will either need to change the network settings or you users will need to work offline.

 In some cases, if you or an IT administrator is not able to change the web proxy or firewall configuration settings to allow Tableau to access the sites it needs, your users can use Tableau offline.
 Using Tableau offline means that your must perform product activation using an offline process, and that your users use offline maps for the visualizations that require them.

 - For information about how to activate Tableau offline, see Activate your product offline earlier in this guide.

 - For information about using offline maps, see Select Background Maps(Link opens in a new window) in the Tableau Help.